springernature/frontend-playbook/practices/javascript-styling.md

 # Javascript dependent styling

-A class name of `.js` on the document root element (normally `html`) will be used to bootstrap JS-only visual styles.
-We do this to prevent the visual flicker and browser reflow that may occur when JavaScript applies CSS styles to a component after the page has loaded.
+A class name of `.js` on the document root element (normally `html`) is used to target JS-dependent visual styles via CSS.

 ## Scripts